Issue Brief: Water Infrastructure Resiliency and Sustainability Act

 Specifically, the legislation creates a new EPA Water Infrastructure Resiliency and Sustainability program that offers competitive matching funds to water, wastewater, and stormwater agencies for water conservation and efficiency projects, water quality improvement and rebuilding or relocation of threatened infrastructure.

-S. 1508 was introduced Tuesday September 17, 2013 and referred to the House Committee on Environment and Public Works.
+S. 741 was introduced Monday March 16, 2015 and referred to the Senate Committee on Environment and Public Works.

 H.R.
 1278 was introduced Wednesday March 3, 2015and referred to the House Committee on Transportation and Infrastructure, House Committee on Energy and Commerce and House Committee on Natural Resources.